 The procedure is minimally invasive and comes with very few risks, though some blurred vision and redness are to be expected during recovery.
 Recovery itself may take anywhere from two to eight weeks, dependent on how much tissue was removed and how well you follow pre and postoperative instructions.
 We will work directly with you during your recovery and be available to answer questions or concerns during and in between your follow-up visits.

 It is not always necessary to remove conjunctival tissue or place a tissue graft.
 When possible, our ophthalmologists will take a more conservative approach, which may reduce postoperative discomfort and some associated risks.
 However, this less invasive method of pterygium removal is not always as effective at preventing regrowth and may not be suitable in every case.
 During your initial consultation at one of our offices, we will carefully evaluate your eyes, provide honest information about your options, and help you choose the best treatment for your needs.

 The exact cause of pterygiums is not known, though they may be linked to:

 - UV Exposure

 You may be able to reduce your risks by wearing sunglasses that offer full UVA/UVB protection, not smoking, and reducing your exposure to environmental irritants.
 However, there is no known way to completely prevent the growth of a pterygium.

 Fortunately, treatment is often simple and, even when removal is necessary, relatively noninvasive.
 We can discuss all of your options in detail during your initial consultation to help you understand what will be best in your situation.

 Contact Seeta Eye Centers

 Call Seeta Eye Centers at 845-454-1025 to schedule a consultation today.
-We serve Spackenkill, Milton, Hyde Park, Wappingers Falls, Beacon, Shenandoah, and all surrounding areas from our Fishkill and Poughkeepsie locations.
+We serve Spackenkill, Milton, Hyde Park, Wappingers Falls, Beacon, Shenandoah, and all surrounding areas from our Yorktown and Poughkeepsie locations.